akhann/akhann-form-bucket-bundle/README.md

 ```

 ## Overide
-* Copy form folder from /vendor/akhann/form-bucket-bundle/Resources/views to /app/Resources/AkhannFormBucketBundle/views/form
+* Copy form folder from
+>/vendor/akhann/form-bucket-bundle/Resources/views
+>to
+>/app/Resources/AkhannFormBucketBundle/views/form
+>
 * folder should contain 2 files
     * form_content.html.twig
-    > All form content goes in that file
     *form.html.twig
-    > Contains the structure of the form, success or error message

 > note: no need to overide this file for all projects, only when customising error and success message.